ThalaLabs/surf/README.md

 Surf currently offers two React Hooks: `useWalletClient` and `useSubmitTransaction`.
 Both require the `@aptos-labs/wallet-adapter-react`.
 Check out the [example NextJS package](https://github.com/ThalaLabs/surf/blob/main/example/app/page.tsx) for more information.

+### Special types

+Surf support some special types like `0x1::object::Object`, `0x1::option::Option`.
+Aptos has specific rule for these types.
+For example, Aptos accepts hex strings as input for `0x1::object::Object` argument type.

 ## TODOs
 Compared to [Viem](https://viem.sh/), Surf is still in its infancy.
 Any contribution is welcome and appreciated.
 Here are some TODOs:

 - [ ] Deploy a dedicated smart contract on the testnet for Surf to run tests that cover all data types.
 Currently, Surf has some tests running in CI, but they do not cover all types.
 - [ ] Support `struct` types for return values for `view` function.
-- [ ] Support vector of vector.
 - [ ] Accept `Uint8Array` and `string` for `vector<u8>` input.
 Currently users can pass these values to `createEntryPayload`, and Surf will correctly encode it.
 But the type system will complain.
 So users need to use `as any` to pass `Uint8Array` or `string` for `vector<u8>`.
 The type system only accept `number[]` for `vector<u8>` now.
-- [ ] Add the functionality available in AptosClient to Surf, such as `estimateGasPrice` and `getAccountResources`.
+- [ ] Add the functionality available in AptosClient to Surf, such as `estimateGasPrice`.

 ## License